ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 There were different language implementations of exceptions:

 - Lisp (was this the origin of language-based exceptions?).
 Possibly ironic as Lisp is the first functional language.
-- BASIC had “On Error Go To” (and “resume”?)
+- BASIC had "On Error Go To" (and "resume"?)
 - Pascal
 - C++
 - Java created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored.